The Ampol Rally in 1964 was a baptism of fire for an unknown car, newly born, barely christened.

 Designed and manufactured by Lightburn and Co.
-Ltd in Adelaide, the Zeta was launched in three models – a runabout sedan, a sports model (pictured) and a utility.
+Ltd in Adelaide, the Zeta was launched in three models – a runabout sedan, a sports model (pictured above and left) and a utility.

 In fact, the Zeta had such a tiny engine that salesmen never took the whole family for a test-drive because they couldn’t be sure the car would make it.